What was your life

 All of a sudden, I spun around two or three times and fell to the ground.
 I

-could hear the quarters I had grasped in my hand go plink, plink, plink, plink, plink,
+could hear the quarters I had grasped in my hand go plink, plink,

-plink, as they hit the tile floor.
+plink, plink, plink, plink, as they hit the tile

 Then the